 - CA 1,228,780

 During the hearing which was held on 24 May 2016, Dr Alon, Mr Levy and Mr Adler were cross-examined.
 However the Applicants for Cancellation withdrew Zach Oz’ Affidavit and the Patentees withdrew Mr Lavi’s statement and its appendices.
-The Patentees did not cross-examine Dr Iris Dejmal Mahrer, but said that this did not weaken their claims with regards to the weight it should be given.
+The Patentees did not cross-examine Dr Iris Dejmal Mahrer, but said that this did not weaken their claims with regard to the minimal weight it should be given.

 Since Zach Oz’ withdrawn Affidavit introduced and related to the prior art, this somewhat undermined their case.
 However, the Statement of Case of the Applicants for Cancellation was originally submitted as an appendix to Dr Alon’s expert opinion and both sides related to these documents, they were considered part of the file wrapper.